hpmiguel/KurentoTest/Janus/Backend/README.md

 Note: I have disabled several service and protocols to make me easier the installation, like rabbitmq, ssl... you can see it with detail in the script.

 The original installation is here https://github.com/meetecho/janus-gateway

+Deployment

+You can run the script, it simply run de compilated linux command of Janus and it listens in 8088 port.